 Knowing some of the common tactics that a debt collection agency uses is the best way to know how to handle them.
 Here are a few examples to watch out for:

-• Threaten to sue you: Many debt collectors will threaten to take you to court, even if they can’t legally collect on the debt and are not allowed to sue you.
+- Threaten to sue you: Many debt collection agencies will threaten to take you to court, even if they can’t legally collect on the debt and are not allowed to sue you.
 The goal is simply to scare you into making a payment.

-• Verbally harass you: According to the Fair Debt Collection Practices Act (FDCPA), debt collectors are not allowed to harass borrowers.
-But unfortunately, many debt collectors do it anyway.
+- Verbally harass you: According to the Fair Debt Collection Practices Act (FDCPA), debt collectors are not allowed to harass borrowers.
+But unfortunately, many of them do it anyway.

 If you are dealing with a debt scavenger that is breaking the law, you can file a complaint with the Consumer Financial Protection Bureau (CFPB).
 Alternatively, you can contact the Federal Trade Commission (FTC) or your state’s attorney general.